-So you have decided to start a business.
+So you have decided to start a business in Florida.
 Congratulations!
 Deciding to do something for yourself prompts numerous emotions – excitement, fear and curiosity to name a few.
 The biggest challenge most entrepreneurs face is knowing where to begin.
 If you are interested in pursuing a new venture, then this article should provide you insight into key steps that will help you through the initial stage of building your infrastructure.
 As you will discover, many of the decisions you make at the nascent stages of a business can, and likely will, have material implications.
 As part of your due diligence, this article offers 5 key steps to take when starting a business.

 1. Define your business